 Less than three hours away from Istanbul is Uludağ Ski Area.
 Though not quite as impressive as its counterparts in Austria or Italy, the small ski area in a national park is beloved by Istanbulites for its proximity to the city and reasonable prices.

 There are several ferries a day that can take you to Bursa from Yenikapi.
 From there, you can take a shuttle or taxi to the ski area.
 Don’t fret if you haven’t brought your own equipment: there is an on-mountain facility where you can rent gear for the day.

 Celebrate New Year’s Eve the Turkish Way

-New Year’s Eve in Istanbul is a big celebration, and Turks have their own unique ways to celebrate.
+New Year’s Eve in Istanbul is a big celebration, and Turks have their unique ways of celebrating.
 It’s treated almost like Christmas: families will frequently cook a roast turkey dinner, exchange gifts, and it’s not uncommon to see Noel Baba, or Santa Claus, out in the streets.

 In Istanbul, the highlight of the New Year’s Eve celebrations is the massive fireworks display over the Bosphorus.
 It begins at midnight, with the best views found from Uskudar and Ortakoy.
 Even if you’re not in one of those neighborhoods, anyplace high enough with a clear sightline to the Bosphorus Bridge will give you an impressive view and a night to remember.